 Designing movements suggest a form of communication beyond limited abstract concepts and simplistic understandings of otherness.
 Without a comprehensive understanding of the sensorial experiences of diverse bodies, planning and design cannot effectively make decisions that cater to their needs.
 Through collaboration between urban design and choreography, there is a field emerging that calls for more caring, ethical, sensorial and perhaps de-disciplinary urbanism.
 Movement offers a language of communication in public space that help us to address complex urban questions such as mobility justice.

 Funding The project, Movement Forum is part of the Future Architecture platform programme co-funded by the Creative Europe Programme of the European Union.
 Movement Forum was co-curated and co-organised together with two Theatrum Mundi colleagues, Dr John Bingham-Hall and Dr Fani Kostourou, who’ve been equally involved in discussions.
 The project has a publication outcome, named “Encounters” in which the three labs and participants’ reflections on their participation are extensively elaborated.

-Elahe Karimnia is a Senior Lecturer in Critical Urban Practice and Advisor (former Associate) at Theatrum Mundi.
+Elahe Karimnia is a Senior Lecturer in Critical Urban Practice at UWE, Bristol and Advisor (former Associate) at Theatrum Mundi.
 She is an urbanist and architect, engaged in research and teaching at the intersection of urban design and critical theory.
 She is interested in designing publicness through plural narratives, multiple temporalities and creative interventions.

 References